Abelian varieties over finite fields with commutative endomorphism algebra: theory and algorithms: Introduction

 \subsubsection{Comparison with previous results}

 There are several equivalence of categories in the literature that are similar to ours, some of which consider very large subcategories of the category of abelian varieties over a finite field $\F_q$.
-To more easily compare our results to these ones, in the rest of this section we will only discuss previous results on isogeny classes with commutative endomorphism algebra.

-Recall that each Dieudonn\'e module of an abelian variety over a finite field splits into three parts: the \'etale part, its `dual' the multiplicative part, and the local-local part.
+Recall that each Dieudonn\'e module of an abelian variety over a finite field splits into three parts: the \'etale part, its dual the multiplicative part, and the local-local part.
 The difficulty in realizing categorical equivalences can be measured by the exponent $a$ of $q=p^a$ and the complexity of the local-local part.
 The $p$-rank of an abelian variety measures how large each of these parts is.
 For example, the $p$-rank is maximal (that is, it equals the dimension $g$ of the variety) if the local-local part is trivial.

-In \cite{Del69}, Deligne uses canonical liftings to represent \emph{ordinary} (meaning of $p$-rank $g$) abelian varieties over a finite field in terms of fractional $R$-ideals.
+In \cite{Del69}, Deligne uses canonical liftings to represent ordinary abelian varieties over a finite field in terms of finitely generated modules with a Frobenius-like endomorphism.
 So in this case we have a close relation between abelian varieties over finite fields and CM-abelian varieties over the complex numbers (the canonical liftings).

-In \cite{CentelegheStix15}, this is extended by Centeleghe and Stix, in line with the techniques of Waterhouse rather than using canonical liftings, to represent all abelian varieties over a finite \emph{prime} field (meaning of cardinality $q=p$) in terms of fractional $R$-ideals.
-The change of technique is connected to the fact that canonical liftings do not exist in general if the abelian variety is not ordinary nor almost ordinary (meaning of $p$-rank $g-1$).
+This is extended by Centeleghe and Stix in \cite{CentelegheStix15}, in line with the techniques of Waterhouse rather than using canonical liftings, to represent all abelian varieties over a finite prime field , again, in terms of finitely generated modules with a Frobenius-like endomorphism.
+The change of technique is connected to the fact that canonical liftings do not exist in general if the abelian variety is not ordinary nor almost ordinary.

-In the case of ordinary abelian varieties as well as the case of abelian varieties over prime fields, the Dieudonn\'e module plays no special role and behaves in the same way as the Tate modules for $\ell \neq p$.
-We show, see Proposition~\ref{prop-ordinary-ideals}, that the same always holds for the \'etale-local and local-\'etale parts of the Dieudonn\'e module.
-The local-local part will behave quite differently as soon as we leave these realms.
+In our notation, the target of the Deligne and Centeleghe-Stix equivalences restricted to an isogeny class with commutative endomorphism ring determined by $\pi$ is the category of fractional $R$-ideals.
+Indeed, in the case of ordinary abelian varieties as well as the case of abelian varieties over prime fields, the Dieudonn\'e module plays no special role and behaves in the same way as the Tate modules for $\ell \neq p$.
+In Proposition~\ref{prop-ordinary-ideals} we show analogous statements for the \'etale-local and local-\'etale parts of the Dieudonn\'e module, but the local-local part will behave quite differently as soon as we leave these realms.

 An almost-ordinary abelian variety has a Dieudonn\'e module with nonzero local-local part, whose endomorphism ring is maximal, see \cite[Proposition 2.1]{OswalShankar19}.
 If the place of $E_p$ of slope $1/2$ (called the supersingular part) in an isogeny class of almost-ordinary abelian varieties is unramified, then there are two isomorphism classes of Dieudonn\'e modules; in the ramified case there is one.
 In the ramified case, Oswal and Shankar in \cite{OswalShankar19} use a canonical lifting to give a categorical equivalence between almost-ordinary abelian varieties and fractional $S$-ideals, where $S$ is the minimal overorder of $R$ that has maximal endomorphism ring at the supersingular part.
 In the unramified case, they use canonical liftings of different CM-types to distinguish between the two isomorphism classes of Dieudonn\'e modules; this gives rise to two disjoint equivalences of such abelian varieties with fractional $S$-ideals.